gobbyo/IoT/docs/tutorial-rasp-segmentdisplay.md

 # F =   0111 1001   0X79
 ```

-As you tell the display which LED to light, you'll need to use bit masking to determine each `a-h` LED to turn on or off as you loop through the 8 binary digits.
-Bit masking uses the `&` operator, for example 1 & 1 = 1 whereas 1 & 0 = 0.
+You'll need to use bit masking to determine each `a-h` LED to turn on or off as you loop through the 8 binary digits.
+Bit masking uses the `&` operator to determine the outcome of two binary values, for example 1 & 1 = 1 whereas 1 & 0 = 0.
 To determine if LED `a` for the number "5" (`0110 1101`) is turned on or off, you'll bit mask the `a` register using '0000 0001' (0x01) as follows,

 ```python
 # hgfe dcba